Rudra428/AlgoStats/README.md

-# AlgoStats⚔️
+# AlgoStats ⚔️

-AlgoStats-Arena is a full-stack algorithmic intelligence engine designed to break down data silos between competitive programming and interview preparation platforms.
+AlgoStats is a full-stack algorithmic intelligence engine designed to break down data silos between competitive programming and interview preparation platforms.
 By syncing real-time data from **Codeforces** and **LeetCode**, it synthesizes fragmented metrics into a single, comprehensive dashboard and provides an immersive environment for structured, adaptive training.

 ## 🚀 Live Environment
 * **Frontend (Production):** [https://algo-stats-zeta.vercel.app](https://algo-stats-zeta.vercel.app)